NodeppOficial/nodepp-slory/README.md

 # NODEPP-SLORY

-A DDoS Service Slowloris algorithm using Nodepp.
+A DDoS Slowloris algorithm using Nodepp

 ## Dependencies